Joining Lunch Actually (Why I’m Joining a Dating Agency and My Upcoming Series on Arranged Dating)

-This is part 1 of my review series on Lunch Actually, a dating company in Asia, after trying out their service in 2012.
+This is part 1 of a 5-part series on Lunch Actually, a dating company in Asia, after trying out their service in 2012.
 Opinions expressed here are my own.

 Update 2015: It’s been a few years since I wrote this series and I’m returning to update it and wrap it up.